Size of the Gardens

 It is suggested that most people take around three hours to explore the whole of the length of the Gardens.
 (It is about one mile across and takes about 40 minutes to walk across.)
-I usually stay the whole day and still never see everything but I guess we all have different priorities when visiting.
-I would suggest if you have... time, spend the whole day at Kew.
+We usually stay the whole day and still never see everything.
+If you have time, spend the whole day at Kew.
 Don't rush it; stay longer, have lunch, and enjoy your visit.

 Kew Gardens is on the Heathrow Airport flight path.
 Noisy planes go overhead every few minutes.
 Initially this is distracting but, honestly, you soon get used to it and stop noticing them.

 Kew is a photographer's paradise.
 You will see lots of people with cameras ranging from the cheap disposables to amazing long lenses on professional equipment.
 Most people walk around holding their camera and a map so if your camera has a neck strap do use it.
 As with any photo opportunity make sure you have all you need for a day away from the shops: extra batteries, film (if not digital), and an empty memory card or lots of space (for digital).

 Kew has a history of outdoor sculpture exhibitions and some of the best have been David Nash at Kew and Moore at Kew.

 Getting to Kew

 Use Journey Planner to plan your route by public transport.

 By London Underground

 Nearest Tube Station: Kew Gardens.
 Take the District Line towards Richmond.